 Like most purebred dogs, Portuguese water dogs are susceptible to certain genetic health problems.
 Responsible breeders can test their dogs for many of these issues and avoid breeding dogs that may pass genetic problems on to puppies.
 Common conditions associated with Porties include:

 - Hip Dysplasia: Most common in large-breed dogs, hip dysplasia is caused by a malformation of your dog's hip joints as it ages.

 - Progressive Retinal Atrophy (PRA): This degenerative eye disease eventually leads to blindness.

 - Juvenile Dilated Cardiomyopathy (DCM): Juvenile DCM is a genetic condition affecting the heart that can cause death in puppies aged five weeks to seven months.

 - Storage Disease: This genetic disease causes toxic and fatal buildups of enzymes in a puppy’s nerve cells.

 Diet and Nutrition

-Similar to most dogs, Portuguese Water Dogs do best on a high-quality, high-protein diet optimized to suit their individual needs.
+Portuguese water dogs do best on a high-protein, high-quality diet optimized to suit their individual needs.
 Because of their elevated activity levels, many Porties may need a higher caloric intake than other dogs, though exact caloric needs should be determined based on discussions between owners and their veterinarians.